-In this online master’s course we will study the analytical techniques that are used for analysis of pesticides, toxins, additives, biofunctionals and markers for authenticity and traceability.
-Since this online course is part-time, you will be able to combine study and work and enhance your career.
+Strengthen your food industry expertise with our part-time online master’s course in toxicology and product authenticity.
+You will study the techniques used to analyse pesticides, toxins, additives, biofunctional and markers for authenticity and traceability.
+Since this online course is part-time, you can combine study and work and enhance your career.

 The online master's course consists of three parts: